apache/lucene-solr/lucene/MIGRATE.md

 # Apache Lucene Migration Guide

+## BM25Similarity.setDiscountOverlaps and LegacyBM25Similarity.setDiscountOverlaps methods removed (LUCENE-9646)

+The discount discountOverlaps parameter for both BM25Similarity and LegacyBM25Similarity is now set by the ctor of those classes.

 ## Packages in misc module are renamed (LUCENE-9600)

 Following package names in misc module are renamed.